vodafon/mongoshort/README.md

 What do I need?
 ===============

-Currently, I've only used MongoShort on Ruby 1.8.7.
-I haven't tested yet on Ruby 1.9, but will soon.
+MongoShort working on Ruby 1.8.7 and Ruby 1.9.2.

 To run MongoShort, download and install [MongoDB](http://www.mongodb.org/) for your system.
 I've tested MongoShort on MongoDB 1.4.x and 1.6.x, so it should work properly for either version.